Bi-Factorial Preference Optimization: Balancing Safety-Helpfulness in Language Models: Experiment

 where $r_{\phi_i}$ is the reward model for the objective $i$.
 In the M step, each reward model $i$ is updated by the reward learning objective in \cref{eq:rewardlearning} with the data assigned to objective $i$, \ie, the dataset is $D_i = \{(x,y,y',h), \mathcal{I}_h=i \}$.
 In the RLHF stage, they maximize the minimum reward of all reward scores, \ie,

 \end{itemize} Among these methods, MODPO is highly inefficient since it requires separate RLHF for each objective.
 Other methods typically use a linear combination of reward scores for multiple objectives or one reward as a threshold for others.
 For the combination of thresholding, the global function can be approximated by the multiplication of rewards for each objective when the reward scores are on the same scale.
 Maximizing the multiplication of rewards has the same effect as maximizing the minimum reward.
 Therefore, we hypothesize that the global reward should be a bilinear combination of the reward scores as in \cref{eq:desiredreward}.
+As such, in the experiment section, we select MORL as a representative for this line of approach.